Windsooon/chainstack_interview/README.md

     url = 'http://127.0.0.1:8000/resource/1/'
     requests.delete(url, auth=HTTPBasicAuth('user@user.com', 'useruser'))

-and you can read the [API documents here](http://127.0.0.1:8000/docs/)
+and you can read the [API documents](http://127.0.0.1:8000/docs/) here

 ### Tech Details
 #### Authentication
-Uaually in Paas, we shou use Public/Private key to authentication, server should generate two pair of key:
+Usually, in Paas, we should use a Public/Private key to authentication, a server should generate two pairs of key:

-Users can use PUB_KEY, timestamp and parameters for authentication or they can use their PRI_KEY to signature
+Users can use PUB\_KEY, timestamp and parameters for authentication or they can use their PRI\_KEY to the signature.

 #### Resource
-I did not use UUID as primary key for performance in a single relation database.
+I did not use UUID as the primary key for performance in a single relational database.

 #### Testing
 The test coverage is about 85%.

 ### Technical Choices
 #### Languages/Web Framework
-I used python/django for more than 3 years, so I choose python to in this project.
+I used Python/Django for more than 3 years, so I choose python to in this project.

 #### Database
-I used sqlite instead of mysql for testing.
+I used SQLite instead of mysql for testing.